raiden-network/raiden/docs/overview_and_guide.rst

     cd raiden

-It's advised to create a `virtualenv <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_ for Raiden (requires python3.7) and install all python dependencies there.
+It's strongly advised to create a virtualenv_ for Raiden (requires python3.7) and install all python dependencies there.

 After you have done that you can proceed to install the dependencies::